 “Access to 911 must catch up with how consumers communicate in the 21st century -- and today, we are one step closer towards that vital goal,” he said.

-Next week, the FCC will begin considering steps to ensure that other types of Internet-based message services offered by companies such as Facebook Inc. (FB) make text-to-911 available to consumers, the agency said.
+Next week, the FCC will begin considering steps to ensure that other types of Internet-based message services offered by companies such as Facebook Inc. (FB:US) make text-to-911 available to consumers, the agency said.

 While the feature is being phased in, the carriers have pledged to send automatic “bounce back” text messages to notify consumers if the service isn’t yet available, according to the FCC, which said the “bounce backs” should be fully available by June 30, 2013.

 To contact the reporter on this story: Eric Engleman in Washington at email@example.com

 To contact the editor responsible for this story: Bernard Kohn at firstname.lastname@example.org